 In late 1997, at the dining room table of Sally and Tersh Boasberg, the idea of The Cultural Landscape Foundation (TCLF) was hatched.
 With Tersh committing to draft the Articles of Incorporation pro bono and Sally agreeing to serve as a founding Co-Chairman, TCLF became “official” in March 1998 and held its first Board Meeting later that year.
 Since the organization’s founding, the Boasbergs have served as mentors, advocates and ambassadors for the organization, with Sally serving actively on both the Board and its Executive Committee.

 The Fellowship fund was started by generous donations from Sally’s family and friends.
-Although now well established, the Founder's Fellowship is still short of the $150,000 needed to be fully funded.
+Although now well established, the Founder's Fellowship is still short of being fully funded.

 Read more about previous recipients of the Sally Boasberg Founder's Fellowship.

 Learn more about TCLF's 2023 summer fellowships and how to apply.